In this article, we will show you how you can use an OMNIplay3 to show content on a digital display wall.

 A quick tip: In this step, the screens determine which cables you need to use and how the video wall menu setup is and what it supports.
 Typically, Daisy Chain and video wall setup on professional screens above 43 '' are supported, but definitely recommended to check this out before purchasing screens!

-Step 3 - Enable video wall
+Step 3 - Enable display wall

 The screens now have a source and have been connected have been daisy-chained.
 The last thing left is to enable the video wall functionality of the screens.
 This is typically done with the screen's remote control, and the settings can be found in the Menu.
-On Samsung professional screens, you can press the "HOME" button and select the feature video wall.
+On Samsung professional screens, you can press the "HOME" button and select the feature display wall.

-In the video wall menu, you must set the screens to 2x2 and give each screen its position in the layout.
+In the display wall menu, you must set the screens to 2x2 and give each screen its position in the layout.
 When you have done this, you are done setting up your video wall.

 A Quick Tip: The OMNIplay3 media player lets you control when you can turn on and off in DatabeatOMNI.
 Feel free to check what happens when it turns off or you turn it off.
 Optimally, the screens should detect that the OMNIplay3 source is turned off and the screens should respond by turning off.
 When OMNIplay sources are turned on again, the screens should wake up automatically.